furrychemistry/ARK-Engrams-Override/README.md

 # Ark Engrams Override
- Tool to make 'Game.ini' entries for overriding engram settings.
+ Tool I made to make 'Game.ini' entries for overriding engram settings.
 Tools are great when there are almost 600 engrams!

 Visual Studio 2019, Community